Kirkwood offers five judging divisions. The first four align with the Academy of Science St. Louis Science Fair.

 - Research Paper Division: New for 2021.
 This is for projects on bacteria, virus, fire or hazardous materials.
 Students may NOT handle, sample or test, but can study available data from reliable sources and submit a Research paper limited to five pages, double spaced.

 - Non-Judged: For some students, especially in younger grades, the structure of a science fair project can reduce their excitement about “doing” science or engineering.
 We offer the option of entering a project that won’t be judged.
 Instead, students will receive a short feedback form about their work (comments, questions, suggestions for further exploration).
 Our hope is that this will give students a positive experience that leads to a more developed project in the future. .
-To be clear, non-judged projects will not be considered for advancement to the St. Louis Area Science Fair.
+To be clear, non-judged projects will not be considered for advancement to the Academy of Science St. Louis Area Science Fair.